Determining the Composition of Relativistic Jets from Polarization Maps: Introduction

 In the following, we compare jet plasmas across a range of possible compositions, from a pure electron-positron to predominately electron-proton plasma.
 The goal is to find decisive observational tests to distinguish these cases.
 To this end, we seek some observables that are sensitive to the charge-to-mass ratio of the particles.
 In particular, we expect the observed polarization to be dependent on plasma composition due to Faraday conversion and rotation effects \citep{Marrone2007}, and thus compute linear and circular polarization of an $e^{-}e^{+}$ plasma and compare autocorrelations of these maps with those of maps with an $e^{-}p$ plasma. \footnote{Note that the energy of particles contributing to polarized synchrotron emission is proportional to $m^{-3/2}$ \citep{1968ApL.....2....1R}, where $m$ refers to the radiating particle's mass.
 Therefore, we would expect that the total emission from the $(e^{-}e^{+})$ plasma to be higher than the emission from the $(e^{-}p)$ as protons are 1,836 times heavier than electrons and do not significantly contribute to the synchrotron emission (unless their velocity distribution is greatly skewed towards $c$).
 There is also suppression of ionic power due to the to the $t_ \mathrm{Syn,i}/t_\mathrm{Syn,e} \sim (m_p/m_e)^4$ slower synchrotron cooling time for ions \citep{1968ApL.....2....1R}.
 Thus, the direct contributions of ions to synchrotron radiation is neglected in our analysis.}

 The contribution of the electrons is degenerate with that of the positrons and their respective number densities appear additively in the radiative transfer functions relating to emission and linear polarization.
 The degeneracy is broken by the consideration of circular polarization, which cancels out for a symmetric $e^+e^-$ plasma, but does not for an $e^-p$ plasma.
 In what follows, we use protons and ions interchangeably, as we do not expect observationally viable signatures to have a metallicity dependence due to the subdominant cosmic abundances of elements heavier than hydrogen.
+Jet composition has been addressed in previous analytic models including that of \citet{Park2010}, who find that ion number density and magnetic field strength have degenerate effects on the change in electric field phase angle through jet plasma; however, the semi-analytic approach presented here self-consistently models emission as well as propagation.

 The paper is organized as follows.
 In Sec. \ref{synch} we present the synchrotron formalism.
 In Sec. \ref{Radiative-Transfer} we present a review of basic transfer equations for the synchrotron emission.
 In Sec. \ref{EmissionModeling}, we specify the parametric emission prescription for turning GRMHD variables into observable radiation from a given distribution of electrons, positrons and protons.
 In Sec. \ref{SemiAnalyticModel} we present our stationary, self-similar, axisymmetric semi-analytic model which we analyze through synthetic observations-- Stokes maps, degree of polarization maps and autocorrelations-- in Sec. \ref{Results}.
 We conclude in Sec. \ref{conc} with a summary of our main results and their implications.